 I have taught Archaeological Methods and Theory several times.
 In this course, I have students critique academic papers from Korean archaeology.
 The overall goal of the course is to improve students’ writing and critical thinking skills.
 ArchMethTheory_Syllabus

-I frequently teach SNU’s World Civilizations course, which many other universities would call World Prehistory.
+I have frequently taught SNU’s World Civilizations course, which many other universities would call World Prehistory.
 In this course, I expose students to a range of archaeological cultures from around the world and get them to reflect on aspects of the global experience as it pertains to the archaeological record of Korea.
 The course emphasizes global knowledge and developing critical thinking skills.
 2013_Spring_WorldCivs_Syllabus

 How humans engage with physical environments is one of the most important aspects of archaeology today.
 In this course, I take a laboratory approach to teaching students archaeometric tools and get the students to fill in worksheets and design their own archaeological projects around specific parameters.
 This class emphasizes written communication and critical thinking skills.
 2013_Fall_EnvArch_Syllabus2

 The scientific consensus is clear: Humans are changing the ecological balance on the planet and such changes threaten the sustainability of the web of life as we know it.
 When and how these changes began is the subject of robust debate, and resolving the timeframe and impacts of human settlement is one of the most important matters facing future generations.
 To understand how we got to the “Anthropocene” is the first step to adapting to it.
 This class takes the long view studying human-induced landscape changes.
-Students prepare weekly assignments according to geographic and topical themes. anthropocene_syllabus2
+Students prepare weekly assignments according to geographic and topical themes. anthropocene_syllabus

 Understanding human origins is one of the most complex undertakings for any anthropologist.
 The subject matter is very detailed and can be obtuse for undergraduates who have not been previously exposed to the material.
 My teaching of the subject matter emphasizes identifying commonalities and differences between ourselves and other members of the animal kingdom.
 Where is the evidence for our biological and technological evolution found?
 In my upper-level class, I get students to engage directly with the subject matter by having them find articles and information about the week’s topic and debate the issues in class.
 This course emphasizes oral presentation and critical thinking skills.
-ArchaeologyHumanEvolution2014_Syllabus.
+ArchaeologyHumanEvolution_Syllabus.

-I also teach a general education (Humanities-credit) class called “The Origins of Human Culture” that is more lecture-oriented.
+I have also taught a general education (Humanities-credit) class called “The Origins of Human Culture” that is more lecture-oriented.
 This course connects the biological and cultural facets of our evolution from our shared mammalian ancestors asking the question, “How are we similar to and different from other animals?”
 The class is designed to challenge students to think about their role in the greater global context, both socially and environmentally.
 Origins of Culture_Syllabus

 Most non-American students have little familiarity with the diversity of the archaeological record of North America.
 This class was taught as a combined undergraduate/graduate (post-graduate)-level seminar and emphasized different phases of Native American settlement of North America.
 The class was designed to teach content and improve students’ critical thinking skills.
 NAI Syllabus